GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 # AirGravQC Todo List

-0. Get everything setup as a true package under pip.
+0. Get everything setup as a local package under pip.
 1. Get the ASEG-GDF to Whizz converter working well.
 (Currently reads data but ought to automatically import meta-data as well.)
 2. Change all QC routines to report in the same format (Projectname, Blockname, summary [, detail text [, plot]]).
 3. Standardise plots as much as possible (plot titles, axis labels, use of units).
 Write and use common plot functions.